The idea that inspired the LLC.

-Learn more about the educators and theories that inform the idea of Human-Centered Learning
+Learn more about the educators and theories that inform the idea which became Human Centered Learning LLC

 The Five Learning Fluencies

-In order to support the implementation of a Human-Centered Learning model, I have focused much of my academic work on exploring the way in which instruction could be changed to account for what I had discovered in the theories represented above.
+As part of implementing the Human Centered Learning model for educational design, I have focused much of my academic work on exploring the way in which instruction could be changed to account for what I had discovered in the theories represented above.
 The first step in my process was to re-think assessment in a way that could account for individuality while at the same time holding students accountable for progress (A Multi-Dimentional Model of Assessment).
 This was followed by further digging into what skills and training were influential for student success in an academic environment (Behind the Screens).
 I discovered and tested a taxonomy of 5 different skill categories identified by the literature as essential to creating a successful lifelong learner.
 These are introduced in the following study, explored in the context of technology, and then tested for their potential to level the academic playing field in a survey research study (The Impact of Learning Fluency on the Achievement Gap).

 I became interested in this leveling of the academic playing field for two reasons.
 First, I recognized the advantage that I had over other students simply because of certain skill sets I had enjoyed both time and training to develop.
 Second, I had become sick of the way in which education had become a sorting machine producing both an academic elite and a debt-ridden subculture.
 The problems identified in the opening section also drove this as I came to recognize the issue of millenial entitlement and dissatisfaction.
 My generation of students has been trained how to pass tests, but life is about much more than this.
 From conversations with students and teachers, I knew that these two groups had recognized the problem and would be prepared to embrace a solution like the one I had designed.

 The model for Elyseum Hall can be viewed in its early stages of development in the ‘About’ section of the website.
 There you can also learn more about my academic history and what I am looking for in a PhD program to continue researching this concept.
-To express your interest in support or collaboration with this website or ongoing development of Human-Centered Learning, please contact me here.
+To express your interest in support or collaboration with this website or ongoing development of Human Centered Learning and its theoretical framework, please contact me here.